ggiande/IRSystem-Python-Flask/README.md

 ![Kivy Application Launched](https://i.imgur.com/yS8FWOO.png)

 ## Future Optimizations
-- [ ] Render different screens based on logic of input and retrieval
+- [X] Render different screens based on logic of input and retrieval
-- [ ] Implement a more advances word_search for substrings
+- [ ] Implement a more advanced word_search for substrings using dijkstra's algorithm
+- [ ] Implement word snippets functionality of viewing words near the found word